Twisted Guide

 He has a meter above his head that increases when a Toon is not near him for some time, and decreases when one is close.
 When the meter is full, Glisten becomes faster and aggressive.
 After you finish all the Machines, he becomes aggressive immediately.
 Once he is enraged, there is no way to get him back to passive.

-Twisted Glisten is a distinctive Twisted who begins each Floor in a passive state, unable to attack Toons.
-A meter above his head tracks when he will become enraged.
-This meter starts empty at spawn and continuously fills over time; the more living Toons on the Floor, the faster it rises.
-The only way to drain the meter is for a Toon to remain within his visible range — when he can see any living Toon nearby, the meter gradually empties.
+Twisted Glisten is a unique Twisted who roams passively at the start of each Floor, unable to attack Toons.
+A meter floats above his head that determines when he transitions from passive to enraged.
+This meter begins empty when he first spawns and continuously fills over time.
+The rate at which it fills scales with the number of living Toons present on the Floor, meaning larger teams must manage him more urgently.
+In a solo run, the meter takes exactly 70 seconds to fill completely if no one accompanies him.
+The only way to reduce the meter is for a Toon to remain within his detection range where he can see them; as long as he can see any living Toon nearby, his meter will slowly deplete back toward empty.

 The most effective approach is to assign a designated Toon to watch over Twisted Glisten, freeing the rest of the team to work on Machines normally.